 - The trustee will receive property that is placed in the trust by virtue of a pour-over will.

 - The trustee will ascertain and pay debts and taxes of the estate.

 - The trustee will prepare an accounting for the trust.

 - The trustee will fund sub-trusts, if applicable.

+Are you wondering what has to happen before distribution of California living trust assets?
+View here for more from an Orange County trust attorney.
 For more information about asset distribution, contact the knowledgeable Orange County trust attorneys at the Law Office of James F. Roberts & Associates, APC.
 Call our office today at (714) 459-5481 for a consultation.